JustinLisoway/Portfolio/projects/ASD_TD_EYE_TRACKING.md

 ---
 layout: project
 type: project
-image: img/stack_overflow.png
+image: img/Deep_Learning.png
 title: "Pre-Print: Eye-Tracking Deep Learning"
 date: 2024
-published: False
+published: True
 labels:
   - Research
-  - Software Quality
+  - Deep Learning
-  - Mobile App Development
+  - Human-Centered AI
-  - Stack Overflow
+  - Autism
-summary: "I co-authored a study on the mobile accessibility challenges faced by mobile app developers on android and iOS devices.
-We processed thousands of Stack Overflow posts to answer 3 research questions."
+summary: "I am the first author for a paper that will be published about my research exploring the relative efficancy of deep learning and feature engineering on differentiating autism spectrum disorder (ASD) and typically developing (TD) participants based on their eye movements."
 ---

 I co-authored a study on the mobile accessibility challenges faced by mobile app developers on Android and iOS devices.
 Our research team mined and processed thousands of Stack Overflow posts to answer 3 research questions regarding the state of mobile app accessibility features.
 The bulk of this study took place over 4 months, after several revisions, the final paper was published in the HICSS conference.
 Our abstract, method figures, and link to the published paper are provided below.